 Dan McFadden joined the ACLU of Massachusetts as a staff attorney in September 2018.
 He has extensive experience litigating a broad range of civil rights and civil liberties issues, including in the areas of immigrants’ rights and criminal justice reform.

 Prior to joining the ACLU of Massachusetts, Dan worked for nearly seven years as a litigation attorney in private practice.
 He also served for two years as a law clerk to the Hon.
 Mark L. Wolf of the U.S. District Court for the District of Massachusetts.
 Dan is a graduate of Boston College Law School and Cornell University.
 He is also a veteran, having served as a Surface Warfare Officer in the U.S. Navy from 2001 to 2006.
-Dan’s work as an attorney has been recognized by the Political Asylum/Immigration Representation Project (Pro Bono Mentor Award, 2018), the Massachusetts Association of Criminal Defense Lawyers (President’s Award, 2013), and Super Lawyers magazine (Rising Star, 2016 & 2017).
+Dan’s work as an attorney has been recognized by the Political Asylum/Immigration Representation Project (Pro Bono Mentor Award, 2018), the Massachusetts Association of Criminal Defense Lawyers (President’s Award, 2013), Super Lawyers Magazine (Rising Star, 2016 & 2017), and Massachusetts Lawyers Weekly (Up & Coming Lawyer, 2019).

 Dan’s representative prior matters include: